djmeph/mean-framework/README.md

 }
 ```

-To run the app in development mode, set NODE_ENV environment variable to "dev."
+To run the app in development mode, set NODE_ENV environment variable to `dev`.

 Example: